 Health & Medical Safety#

-- Tap water: Safe to drink throughout Athens
+- Tap water: Safe to drink everywhere in Athens.
+Fill your bottle and save money.

 Frequently Asked Questions#